Asian American Psychologist

 Asian American Psychologist: Who I Work With

-I work with people who value what I have to offer: the highest level of education possible for a therapist, lots of clinical experience, breadth and depth in knowledge about BIPOC mental health, lived experience as a 1.5 generation Korean American woman immigrant, a sense of humor, and compassion.
+What my clients all have in common is that they value what I offer that many other therapists do not: the highest level of education possible for a therapist, lots of clinical experience, breadth and depth in knowledge about BIPOC mental health, lived experience as a 1.5 generation Korean American woman immigrant, a sense of humor, and compassion.

 If you think I’d be a good fit for you, you can book a free consultation with me.